An Irrational-slope Thompson's Group: Combinatorics of the tree diagrams

 An interesting feature of this group is that there are subdivisions which correspond to more than one tree.
-In particular, the easiest example of this phenomenon is the subdivision of the unit interval into

-and recall that $\tau^2=1-\tau$, so the subdivision is symmetric, with intervals of length $\tau^2,\tau^3,\tau^2$.
-Hence, it can be obtained by two subdivisions, one with two $x$-carets and one with two $y$-carets, as seen in Figure \ref{basicmove}.
-This difficulty for the diagrams in \ft\ will be fixed with the definition of normal form in Section 6, and a particular type of diagram which will be unique for each element.
+The simplest example of this phenomenon is the subdivision of the unit interval into three subintervals of lengths $\tau^2,\tau^3,\tau^2$ given by $ [0,\tau^2]\cup[\tau^2,\tau]\cup[\tau,1] $.
+This can be represented by two trees, one with two $x$-carets and one with two $y$-carets, as shown in Figure \ref{basicmove}.
+In Section 6 we produce a special unique tree pair diagram for each element of $\ft.$

-These two trees are quite important in the development of this group.
-Since they represent the same subdivision, they are completely interchangeable.
-A \emph{basic move} is a process of replacing one of these two configurations inside a tree by the other one.
-Performing a basic move on a tree yields the same subdivision.
-See Figure \ref{aftermove}, where the tree in Figure \ref{tree} has had a basic move performed on it on the two carets marked with thicker lines.